DNS Hardening on Manjaro: Ignore DHCP

 NetworkManager let go of DNS pleeeeeeease

-Simply enough, you’ll see that NetworkManager, following the standard convention
+Simply enough, you’ll see that NetworkManager, following the standard convention,

 can be configured through: /etc/NetworkManager/conf.d/<files>